emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 leveling and specialized skills crept in.
 These ideas have greatly enriched the RnR experience, but have also slowly added to the complexity of the game.
-With the introduction of RnR 2.1.0, we look to formalize the rules of the game, and to re-evaluate them through the lens of our initial vision: that tabletop RPGs are for _everyone,_ and not just for people who like to crunch numbers and watch fantasy movies and
+With the introduction of RnR 2.1.0, we moved to formalize the rules of the game, and to re-evaluate them through the lens of our initial vision: that tabletop RPGs are for _everyone,_ and not just for people who like to crunch numbers and watch fantasy movies and